kumarabhirup/wpnow/readme.md

 $ now # 🚀
 ```

+## Extra info

+- Rename the `.sample.env` to `.env` for using different environment variables on local machine.

-> Note: You need a remote MySQL database to connect your WordPress to it.
+- You need a remote MySQL database to connect your WordPress to it.
 Look out for options online to host a MySQL database.